 Trusted Guide to Housing

-We know that picking up your life, packing your coveted possessions, and having to narrow down your wardrobe can be difficult.
+Picking up your life, packing your coveted possessions, and having to narrow down your wardrobe can be difficult.
 On top of that, starting a brand new job in a new city can be scary on its own without the additional stress that finding housing somewhere you know little to nothing about can cause.

-What’s your budget?
+• What’s your budget?

-Would you consider various types of accommodations?
+• Would you consider various types of accommodations?

-Do you want a roommate?
+• Do you want a roommate?

-How far are you comfortable commuting, and by what means?
+• How far are you comfortable commuting and by what means?

 • What are you willing to stretch your budget for?

-Are there certain things that must be in walking distance for you?
+• Are there certain things that must be in walking distance for you?

-Will you need your accommodations to be furnished?
+• Will you need your accommodations to be furnished?
 To what extent?

-I can think of a few times where I was down to the wire to find housing and either ended up paying an arm and a leg for an apartment, or found myself in a cabin with an outhouse for the bathroom!
+I can think of a few times where I was down to the wire to find housing and either ended up paying an arm and a leg for an apartment or found myself in a cabin with an outhouse for the bathroom!
 So having answers to these upfront can quickly help you narrow down a list of options and hone in on realistic options.

 WHAT REALLY MATTERS

 Quality: There’s no better barometer for quality than peer reviews!
 Most options provide the opportunity to read through reviews, whether it’s directly associated with the accommodation or through a third party.
-We can’t stress enough how important it is to rent from someone with who has a track record of being dependable and reliable.
+We can’t stress enough how important it is to rent from someone who has a track record of being dependable and reliable.
 In a brand new place, the last thing you need is your housing falling through.

-The reviews can also be helpful for gleaning details about what others liked or disliked (because sometimes what they didn’t like truly wouldn’t be relevant to you!) the area, the living conditions, and what you can’t determine from pictures.
+The reviews can also be helpful for gleaning details about what others liked or disliked (because sometimes what they didn’t like truly wouldn’t be relevant to you!), the area, the living conditions, and what you can’t determine from pictures.

 Amenities: If you prefer to travel light, you’ll need something furnished that is stocked with linens, kitchenware, and additional necessities.
 Don’t be afraid to ask lots of questions to avoid showing up just to find out you’ll need to buy a shower curtain, plunger, and a sleeve of quarters every time you want to do your laundry.

 Flexibility: Do you need a place that’s pet friendly?
 If so, is there an additional pet rent or a non-refundable pet deposit that is not included in the listing price?
-What are the terms of the lease and what happens if you must break the lease?
+What are the terms of the lease, and what happens if you must break the lease?
 What if your lease comes to an end but you’d like to extend?
 Can you have visitors?
 Is there a limit to how many visitors or the duration that they stay?

-is going on in the area around the time you are looking for housing.
+Consider what is going on in the area around the time you are looking for housing.
 If it happens to be the middle of Mardi Gras during your New Orleans contract, consider commuting over that downtown apartment.

 Reach out to the host!
 Often times, they offer a discount for people renting their vacation home for an extended period of time.
 It doesn’t hurt to ask.
 Besides, we have been drug screened, fingerprinted, and likely had a background check within the last few months.
 This can be a relief for some, knowing they have a nurse staying in their place.